Fostering Moral Competence with

 The optimal length of a DT / KMDD session is 80 to 100 minutes.
 The approximate times for each step is indicated below.
 As the teacher gets more experienced he or she may vary this time schedule.
 One or two dilemma DT / KMDD session within in a year seem to be optimal.
 Of course, one can offer more.
 But the additional effect will diminish.
 It is wiser to use the resources to offer this learning experience to more people instead of concentrating on a few.
 It is also more moral and democratic.

-Optimal Length of a Session
+Optimal Length of a Session From

-The method of dilemma discussion has been used in a variety of schools and grade levels, with children as young as 10 years of age, and adults from various professional background.
+The scheme below shows a two-hour dilemma discussion.
+Target Groups The method of dilemma discussion has been used in a variety of schools and grade levels, with children as young as 10 years of age, and adults from various professional background.
 From my own experience of about 20 years and from the experience of many teachers, we know that this method is highly welcome by students and by parents.
 It can change the whole learning climate of a class to the better, teachers tell me.
 I have witnessed many very lively and engaged dilemma discussions with students of grade level 5 to 13, college and graduate classes.

 From systematic evaluation of the impact of moral dilemma discussions (the Blatt-method and the KMDD), we know that its best effects are achieved in grades 5 to 10.
-Endnote Yet, high effect sizes have also be found with college and university students.
+Yet, high effect sizes have also be found with college and university students.

 Learning How to Use the Method